 by: Leatrice Evanne Asher

 We have different associations with the word love—love for a child, a parent, a friend, love of our country, love for things of nature.
-Because love tends to have a different and particular significance when applied to that which occurs between two people who are smitten with one another it’s important to look deeper.
-We call these relationships “being in love”.
-But the language speaks for itself.
-When we’re in something the potential exists to be out of it as well.
-And isn’t this often the case, that we are perpetually in and out of relationships?
+Because love tends to have a different and particular significance when applied to that which occurs between two people who are smitten with one another, it’s important to look deeper.
+We often refer to these relationships as “being in love,” but the language speaks for itself.
+When we’re in something, the potential exists to be out of it as well.
+And isn’t this often the case that we are perpetually in and out of relationships?
 Love is a creative force, not something we give and retrieve at will.
-Love is constant.
-Its motive is itself.
-It’s not motivated by ownership, mere attraction, or desire.
-If we give our attention to someone while wanting something back in return, and if that something isn’t forthcoming, we no longer want to be with that person but seek someone who will give us what we want, or be what we want them to be.
+Its motive is itself, not ownership, mere attraction, or desire.
+If we give our attention to another while wanting something back in return, and if that “something” isn’t forthcoming, we may no longer wish to be with that person but will seek someone who will give us what we want or be what we want them to be.
 It’s no wonder that most expressions of love are also anchored to judgment.
 And no wonder as well that so many “in love” relationships don’t last.

-Regarding the natural world, there is nothing that is not a perfect, authentic representation of itself because there is nothing that is not a part of Consciousness.
-Thinking in terms of good and bad is the single greatest hindrance to seeing clearly; ultimately, to Conscious Awakening.
-As we are dismissing the parts of our earthly experience that we don’t like we are shoring up untruths about ourselves and the everyday world we inhabit.
-This propensity to judge almost everything can be brought into our awareness by directly experiencing ourselves opinionating in-the-moment.
-If not then, at least in retrospect.
-We opinionate from preconceived notions about how the world is supposed to be, not from the Truth—that we are being provided exactly what we need to awaken to what we are, but don’t yet know.
+Regarding the natural world, there is nothing that is not a perfect, authentic representation of itself because there is nothing that is not a part of consciousness.
+Examining the world through a lens of good or bad, acceptable or not acceptable, is the single greatest hindrance to seeing clearly; ultimately, to Conscious Awakening.
+As we are dismissing the parts of our earthly experience that we don’t like, we are shoring up untruths about ourselves and the everyday world we inhabit.
+This propensity to judge almost everything can be brought into our awareness by experiencing ourselves censuring in-the-moment; if not then, at least upon later reflection.
+We censure from preconceived notions about how the world is supposed to be, not from the Truth—that we are being provided exactly what we need to awaken to what we are but don’t yet know.

-Reality is that which is.
-It’s not this ephemeral version of reality that is created through the thinking and desiring of the inhabitants of Earth.
-Reality is Absolute Consciousness.
-This is not quantifiable.
+Truth is not quantifiable.
 It is not of degrees nor attributes.
-It’s humans who assign attributes, and thus the judgment of almost everything perceived; a sunset is beautiful, a garbage can is not; we love flowers but hate weeds.
-These examples are just a mere part of all our aversions.
-The problem is that what we dislike we brace against.
-In this contracted state we can’t come into a knowing of what is before us; therefore, we are not perceiving Truth.
-This should be of concern to us!
-If we are not sighting/in-sighting from Truth we are not in a loving place.
-This may be difficult to accept, that we may not always be as loving a person as we think we are.
-If we can open to experiencing unloving tendencies, and do so without recoiling from or judging them, we then have the opportunity to change course.
+It’s humans who assign quantifiable attributes to things, including other humans.
+This ranking and rating is not an innocent undertaking.
+All this comparing and labeling diminishes our ability to perceive accurately; yet, almost everything that makes up our world is subject to this scrutiny—a sunset is beautiful, a garbage can is not; we love flowers but hate weeds; we celebrate life and dread death.
+These examples are just a mere part of all that we not only judge but often brace against.
+If we’re not sighting/in-sighting from an actual state of things, we are not in a loving place.
+This should concern us—that we may not always be as loving a person as we think we are.
+If we can open to experiencing unloving tendencies and do so without recoiling from or judging them, we then have the opportunity to change course.
 We can’t alter what is not yet known.
 We can make those unknown tendencies known.

-There are no “good” or “bad” places to be situated.
-There is the moment that is before us.
-If you are fully present wherever you are that is as straight up as you can get.
+It can’t be said often enough that there are no good or bad places to reside; yet, the psyche continues to entrench in this concept.
+If you are fully present, whoever you are with, wherever you are, whatever the situation, that is as straight up as you can get.
 That presence is what situates us in the reality of the Now.
 We unsettle ourselves by separating from what we don’t like and don’t want to face.
-This penchant for fault-finding drives almost all human actions and leads to the contraction of our being and the ensuing pain and turmoil that result from that closed-off state.
-When only certain things, certain people are acceptable to us, deserving of our attention, we reside heavily in rejection – of all that we encounter that is not to our liking.
-The tragedy is not just our mistaken notions about love but all the opportunities missed to partake in the wonderment of exactly what is before us.
-And, yes, that perfect essence resides in a garbage can no less than a field of flowers in bloom.
+This penchant for fault-finding drives almost all human actions and leads to the contraction of our being and the ensuing pain and difficulties that result from that closed-off state.
+When only certain things, certain people are acceptable to us, deserving of our attention, we reside heavily in rejection – of all we encounter that is not to our liking.
+The tragedy is in all the missed opportunities to merge with the intrinsic essence of this world we inhabit.

-We can come to realize this propensity to compare and adjudicate by observing it in process.
-But first, we must decide if we are open to new information reaching us, even if that information is difficult to witness.
-It may be frightening to behold unflattering aspects of ourselves, but the only way to fine-tune our awareness is to stay-put through that fear as a pathway to self-knowledge.
-Once we Know; that is, we see clearly how judgment has disconnected us from a more expansive, loving state, we may then experience a Metemoia.
-This is a word of Greek origin.
-It means “a radical change of heart”.
-Within our very own operating system, that is ours to manage, lie many opportunities to awaken to the moment, to intuit beyond our usual arena of perception, and thus to reside in a more loving state of Being.
+We can realize this propensity to judge by observing it operating.
+First, we must decide if we are open to new information reaching us, even if those particulars are difficult to witness.
+It may be frightening to behold unflattering aspects of ourselves, especially those gnarly places we tend to avoid or pretend don’t exist.
+But the only way to fine-tune our awareness is to stay-put through those images, that fear, through whatever arises.
+That willingness is the pathway to self-knowledge.
+Once we see how judgment disconnects us from a more expansive, loving state, we will bring that understanding to the many situations that arise in our daily operations.
+The outgrowth of this resolve is to abide in joy as we experience just this moment being enough.